ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 <a href="https://youtu.be/HnfqYk2YqA8"><img src="https://user-images.githubusercontent.com/12700187/41001597-acc7548c-6911-11e8-985e-2e0595028fbe.png" width="448"></a>

 The video shows how to instal GearVR apps without a GearVR headset.
-For that you need a GearVR supported device (let me know if it workes with other phones too).
-Instead of using a GearVR you can than put the phone in a daydream or even Google cardboard headset.
+For that you need, a GearVR supported device (let me know if it works with other phones too).
+Instead of using a GearVR you can put the phone in a daydream or even Google cardboard headset.
 Check out laurenweinstein1's website to learn how to modify your daydream headset for use with the camera https://lauren.vortex.com/2018/05/20/using-googles-daydream-vr-headset-for-augmented-reality-and-positional-tracking-applications.

 # Trouble Shooting: